JenFreeze/API_weather_and_vacations/README.md

-# python-api-challenge
-# Module 6 - APIs
+# Using APIs to Identify Weather Trends
+#### Skills Used: API data pulls, Python, Pandas, Matplotlib, Linear Regression
+#### Data Source: Open Weather Map API, Geoapify API
+## Overview
-### In this challenge, we used Python requests and APIs to determine weather trends as we get closer to the equator.
+In this challenge, we used Python requests and APIs to determine weather trends as we get closer to the equator.
 We then took those findings to determine the ideal vacation location based on weather alone.
-#

-# WeatherPy
+## Weather Analysis
 First we looked at the weather trends in various different cities around the world.

 - In our first step, we generated a list of cities to perform our analysis.